jamesallardice/jslint-error-explanations/message-articles/escaped-eol.md

 The "Bad escapement of EOL.
 Use option multistr if needed" error, and the alternative "Multiline support is limited to browsers supporting ES5 only", is thrown when JSHint or ESLint encounters **a multiline string**.
-JSHint will only issue this warning the the `multistr` option is not set to `true`.
+JSHint will only issue this warning if the `multistr` option is not set to `true`.
 In the following example we attempt to assign a multiline string to the variable `myString`: